Something About the Night: Critical reception

 Upon its release, "Something About the Night" received mostly positive feedback from music critics.
-Andy Kellman of AllMusic selected the single as a highlight from Anybody Wanna Buy a Heart? for its "gently grinding verses and a floating chorus laid out prior to a switch-up that evokes a blissful liftoff".
+Andy Kellman of AllMusic selected it as a highlight from Anybody Wanna Buy a Heart? for its "gently grinding verses and a floating chorus laid out prior to a switch-up that evokes a blissful liftoff".
 Godfrey praised Michelle's vocals in the song, and Elias Leight and Steven J. Horowitz of Billboard identified it as a standout track from the album.
 Mike Wass of Idolator commended "Something About the Night" as part of "a batch of killer soul anthems", alongside "Maybe I Should Call".
 In a mixed review, PopMatters Devone Jones responded positively to the use of nostalgia in the song but criticized its production and chorus as unmemorable.